fwcd/curry-language-server/README.md

 ![Screenshot](images/screenshot.png)

 ## Building
 To build the language server, you will need the build tool [Haskell Stack](https://docs.haskellstack.org).
-Once installed, just run:

-`stack build`
+Once installed, you can run `stack build` to build the language server.

 The final executable will be located in `[path to dist dir]/build/curry-language-server` where the distribution directory can be found using `stack path --dist-dir`.

+If you wish to use the language server in an editor, you can also use `stack install` to install the binary into `~/.local/bin`.
+By adding this directory to your `PATH`, invoking `curry-language-server` will work from any directory.

 ## Editor Integration
 To use the language server, you will need an editor that supports LSP.
 This usually involves pointing the LSP client towards the built executable and setting the transport method to `stdio`.